 Issue Description

 There is no consistent procedure for reasonable potential analysis on a statewide level for addressing aquatic toxicity.
-Designation of new reasonable potential analysis procedures that are both consistent and simple to use would greatly aid the Regional Water Boards during permit writing and implementation (U.S EPA 2014a).
+Designation of new reasonable potential analysis procedures that are both consistent and simple to use would greatly aid the Regional Water Boards during permit writing and implementation (U.S. EPA 2014a).
 The U.S. EPA Permit Quality Review also noted a lack of toxicity data being used in California when conducting a reasonable potential analysis for aquatic toxicity (U.S. EPA 2014a).
 Toxicity data is useful when determining if a water body or effluent may have reasonable potential, because such data allows for assessment of the water body’s current conditions.
 As toxicity data considers the cumulative and synergistic effects of all toxicants on test organisms, such data can be used directly to evaluate the overall potential impact of the effluent on the biological integrity of the aquatic community in the receiving water.

 Options